Framber Valdez: Minor leagues

 Valdez signed with the Houston Astros as an international free agent on March 19, 2015, for a $10,000 bonus.
 At age 21, he was five years older than most amateur free agent signings from his country.
 Two Astros scouts spotted him after a long day of viewing programs led by independent trainers.
 Watching him throw only six pitches—in the beams of car headlights as darkness fell—they offered him a tryout at their Dominican academy near Guayacanes.
 Valdez had had verbal agreements with seven teams prior to signing with the Astros, but each offer was withdrawn after the results of his physical revealed that he might require ulnar collateral ligament reconstruction, also known as "Tommy John surgery."
 Indeed, as a teenager, team after team declined to sign him for medical reasons that he "did not understand at all."

-Valdez made his professional debut in 2015 with the DSL Astros, going 4–1 with a 3.68 ERA over 36 2/3 innings.
+Valdez made his professional debut in 2015 with the Dominican Summer League Astros, going 4–1 with a 3.68 ERA over 36 2/3 innings.
 He split the 2016 season between the Greeneville Astros, Tri City ValleyCats, Quad Cities River Bandits, and Lancaster JetHawks, combining to go 4–5 with a 3.19 ERA over 73 1/3 innings.
 He split the 2017 season between the Buies Creek Astros and the Corpus Christi Hooks, going a combined 7–8 with a 4.16 ERA over 110 1/3 innings.
 Following the 2017 season, he played for the Mesa Solar Sox of the Arizona Fall League.

 He split the 2018 minor league season between Corpus Christi and the Fresno Grizzlies, going a combined 6–5 with a 4.11 ERA over 103 innings.